bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 7. Mining Company MAY choose to accept the Mines Act Permit credential.

 ## 2.5.3.
 Major Mines Operating Permit Application - Digital Credential Request (New)
-(Outline the Coordinated Authorizations Process as per Kyle's comment on 2023-06-19 meeting)
+*(Outline the Coordinated Authorizations Process as per Kyle's comment on 2023-06-19 meeting)* The regulation of mines involves an intersection of disciplines with strong interests and inputs from governments, Indigenous nations, industry, and the public.
+[The Coordinated Authorizations Process](https://www2.gov.bc.ca/gov/content/industry/mineral-exploration-mining/permitting/coordinated-authorizations/mines-process#:~:text=The%20coordinated%20authorizations%20process%20is,detailed%20information%20on%20the%20process.) is defined by four overarching stages: pre-application, screening, review, drafting and decision.

 ## 2.5.4.
 Exploratory Mines Permit - Digital Credential Request (Existing)
 ## 2.5.5.
 Mine Manager - Digital Credential Request